sam-njuguna/sam-njuguna/README.md

 # Hello, I'm Samson Njuguna 👋

-<p width="50%">I'm an enthusiastic front-end web developer dedicated to crafting stunning and user-friendly interfaces. **Welcome to my GitHub profile!** </p>
+I'm an enthusiastic front-end web developer dedicated to crafting stunning and user-friendly interfaces. **Welcome to my GitHub profile!**

 ## About Me